dshmelev/jetbrain-task/README.md

 ⚠️ **Caution:**
 This action is **destructive**.
 Running the cleanup workflow with the wrong branch name will permanently delete the corresponding namespace.
 Always double-check the branch name before running.

+---
+## 🖥 Manual Production Deployment

+1. Go to the **Actions** tab in GitHub.
+2. Select **jetbrain devops task** workflow.
+3. Click **Run workflow** on the `main` branch.
+4. The workflow will:
+- Verify that the `staging-latest` image exists.
+- Create a GitHub Issue for manual approval.
+- Wait for approval before deploying.
+- Deploy the verified image to **Production** using Helm.

 ```
 Project/